im-tomu/toboot/API-1.0.md

 If *LLLL* is set to 0x70b0, then users cannot enter Toboot by shorting out the pads.
 Use this to lock out firmware uploads, except programmatically.

-Vector98 (located 98 bytes from the start of your program) is the Toboot App Flag.
+Offset 0x98 is the Toboot App Flag.
 This configures how your app is loaded.
 It contains the following format:

 ````c++
 0xrrSSKKKK